-A second issue is that of these four modes of knowing, only the first two are representational and intentional in the sense of being "about something".
-11 To realise that there are types of knowledge that are not representational, one need not rise to any extraordinary state of Samadhi or to some otherwise non-egoic consciousness.
+A second issue is that of these four modes of knowing, only the first two are representational and intentional in the sense of being 'about something'.2 To realize that there are types of knowledge that are not representational, one need not rise to any extraordinary state of samādhi or to some otherwise non-egoic consciousness.
 Even in perfectly ordinary states, when we feel happy to be alive, when we love the world, or just one special person in it, we know the state we are in, but the knowledge of this state is not representative, it is a knowledge embedded in our very being.
-We can subsequently take distance from that direct experience, look at it introspectively, and then describe what we then see in a third person, "objective" format: the result is then representative knowledge of the introspective type, which is indeed intentional, but the original knowledge was not about something at all, it was simply itself.
+We can subsequently take distance from that direct experience, look at it introspectively, and then describe what we then see in a third person, 'objective' format - the result is then representative knowledge was not about something at all, it was simply itself.